latestchatty/simple-chatty-server/doc/api.md

 Errors:
 - `ERR_INVALID_LOGIN`

+### GET /v2/getLolTaggers
+Gets the users who tagged the provided posts.
+Optionally filtered by tag.
+**This is only intended to circumvent CORS for web clients.
+Thick clients should call the Shack endpoint directly.**

+Parameters:
+- `threadIds=[INT+,50]` - The post IDs to retrieve
+- `tagName=[STR]` - If specified, only names of this type will be returned.
+Example values: `lol`, `tag`, `unf`

+Response: JSON returned as-is from the Shack endpoint.

 ### GET /v2/getChattyTags
 Gets all post tags in the active chatty, specified by ID.
 Optionally gets tags for a single thread.

 Parameters: